subiabre/xyz/src/posts/04-linnaeus.md

 The problem with the vulgar names of species is that they are not really unique nor consistent.
 Which turns out is actually a big problem when you want to classify things.
 For the most part these names would vary between places that spoke different languages and between communities too, and with this variance also came false species that were the same species, like dove/pigeon, and one species that actually was several, like crabs.

-Biologists couldn't rely on vulgar names of the species to publish their papers for neither a lot of colleagues would know what species they were talking about nor would they be able to correctly enclose and "specify" their findings.
+Biologists couldn't rely on vulgar names of the species to publish their papers for neither a lot of colleagues would know what species they were talking about nor would they be able to correctly enclose and _specify_ their findings.
+(Ha!
+Get it? _Specify_, as in _species_, funny isn't it?)

 They attempted solutions to this problem but [Carl Linnaeus](https://en.wikipedia.org/wiki/Carl_Linnaeus) turned out to come up with a solid fix in 1735.
 The details of how he came up to such a solution would only enlarge this post unnecessarily, so in essence, he proposed a binomial system to identify species by using two latin names to describe the species genus (the group they belong to) and a unique trait that sets them apart.
 Much like [chinese naming](https://en.wikipedia.org/wiki/Chinese_name) where people have a family name first and a given name second, i.e from bigger to smaller.